-LaCroix themed Wine & Design classes sold out within seconds of being announced this week.
-As the name implies, participants in the class pay $35 to paint a picture of a can of LaCroix, the popular sparkling flavored water that everyone is cripplingly addicted to.
+La Croix themed Wine & Design classes sold out within seconds of being announced this week.
+As the name implies, participants in the class pay $35 to paint a picture of a can of La Croix, the popular sparkling flavored water that everyone is cripplingly addicted to.

-Before offering the class to the public, Wine & Design held a test run over the weekend to work out any kinks.
-They invited some of their most loyal customers to unleash their inner artist while painting pictures identical to everyone else in the class.
+Before offering the class to the public, Wine & Design held a test run to work out any kinks.
+They invited some of their most loyal customers to explore their inner Monet while painting pictures identical to everyone else in the class.

-In addition to offering more flavor options to paint, Wine & Design will cater the class with wine and special LaCroix cocktails featuring top-shelf liquor.
-For an additional $200, guests can order a LaCroix cake and cupcakes from Hayes Barton Cafe, inspired by the cake recently offered by a Whole Foods in hipster Williamsburg.
+In addition to offering more flavor options, Wine & Design will cater the class with wine and special La Croix cocktails.
+For an additional $200, guests can order a La Croix cake and cupcakes from Hayes Barton Cafe, inspired by the cake recently offered by a Whole Foods in hipster Williamsburg.

 Photo by Scott Heins/Gothamist